Explaining Time Series Classification Predictions via Causal Attributions: CausalConceptTS: Causal Concept Time Series Explainer

-\heading{Relation between causal and associational attributions} We can now compare Eq.~\ref{eq:ite} and Eq.~\ref{eq:preddiff} to identify differences and similarities between causal and associational attributions.
-The first term in Eq.~\ref{eq:ite} refers to the observed outcome.
-We therefore expect that $E_{h_X^c}f(X(X^\complement_c,(X_c|\text{do}(D=D^*),M)) \approx f(X)$ if $D^*$ coincides with the true label of the sample $X$.
-The second term in Eq.~\ref{eq:ite} refers to the counterfactual outcome.
-The main difference between the \textit{causal} ITE from Eq.\ref{eq:ite} and the \textit{associational} attribution from Eq.\ref{eq:preddiff} boils down to the use of a class-conditional imputer (conditioned on the background state $D^0$) in the case of the causal ITE,
+\heading{Relation Between Causal and Associational Attributions} To explore the differences and similarities between causal and associational attributions, we compare Eq.~(\ref{eq:ite}) and Eq.~(\ref{eq:preddiff}).
+The first term in Eq.~(\ref{eq:ite}) represents the observed outcome, and we expect that $\log_2 E_{h_X^c}f(X({X^{c\complement}_M},(X^c_M|\text{do}(CS=CS^*))))\approx$ $f(X)$ if $CS^*$ coincides with the true label of the sample $X$.
+The second term refers to the counterfactual outcome.
+The primary difference between causal ITE (Eq.~(\ref{eq:ite})) and associational attribution (Eq.~(\ref{eq:preddiff})) lies in the use of a class-conditional imputer for the causal ITE